American open-wheel car racing: IndyCar (2008–2019): Unification era

 Prior to the start of the 2008 season, the CCWS Board authorized bankruptcy and Champ Car was absorbed into the IRL, creating a unified series for the national championship for the first time since 1978.
 The unified series competed under the name IndyCar Series.
-The two calendars were merged into one schedule, with the top Champ Car races surviving.
+The two calendars were merged into one schedule, with the top Champ Car races such as Long Beach (which was a CCWS-sanctioned event with IRL points before being an official round of the IRL in 2009), Edmonton and Surfers Paradise in Australia surviving, later being replaced with an A1GP event in 2009 that never happened before the focus was changed to the Australian Supercars Championship in 2010.
 Some of the other races from the Champ Car schedule were dropped or put on hiatus for a few seasons.
 All historical record and property of CART/CCWS was assumed by the IRL.

 Randy Bernard was announced as the new IRL CEO in February 2010.
 In 2011, the sanctioning body dropped the Indy Racing League name, becoming IndyCar to reflect the merged series.
 The new Dallara DW12 racecar was introduced for the 2012 season.
 Bernard was replaced by Mark Miles in 2012.
 The series operated under the name IZOD IndyCar Series from 2010 to 2013, then became known as the Verizon IndyCar Series from 2014 to 2018, and the NTT IndyCar Series since 2019.